jacksonh1/findMM/README.md

 See `example` folder for an example use of findMM <br>

 ## overview
-findMM is be a simple, python-based command line utility for identifying the multi-mapping transcripts and their multi-mapping connectivity to other transcripts in a reference transcriptome fasta file.
+findMM is a simple, python-based command line utility for identifying the multi-mapping transcripts and their multi-mapping connectivity to other transcripts in a reference transcriptome fasta file.
 The approach to identifying the multi-mapping transcripts is similar to the [`crossmap`](https://plastid.readthedocs.io/en/latest/generated/plastid.bin.crossmap.html) script from the plastid package.

 findMM takes a reference transcriptome as input and produces a table of all of the multi-mapping transcripts.
 For each transcript, the multi-mapping table includes the transcript name, transcript length, how many other transcripts it multi-maps with, if there are any internal multi-maps, and what percent of the transcript sequence multi-maps.
 <br>Multi-mapping table: